Table of Contents Show

-With grad season now here it’s time for many young people to start dreaming big and preparing for the big move.
+With grad season nowhere, it’s time for many young people to start dreaming big and preparing for the big move.
 Others may be moving for a new job or to make a fresh start in life.
 Whatever the reason, New York City can make for an exciting transition.
-But before you can start enjoying the nightlife on the Lower East side, watch the sun rise over the Williamsburg Bridge, or much on $1 pizza, you’ll need to find a new home and get settled.
-With just a bit of planning, you can make the big move much more straightforward.
-We cover here how to find the right place to live, find a home, and prepare for the big move.
-Once that’s done, you’ll need some help to get you settled.
-We provide the tips to get you going and learn what living in NYC is all about.
+But before you can start enjoying the nightlife on the Lower Eastside, watch the sunrise over the Williamsburg Bridge, or much on $1 pizza, you’ll need to find a new home and settle.
+You can make the big move much easier with just a bit of planning.

-Living in NYC can be highly stressful for new arrivals, especially if you don’t have any friends there.
+Living in NYC can be highly stressful for new arrivals, especially if you don’t have any friends.
 But with so much on offer here and a lifestyle like no other, the initial stress is worth it.
-This guide will help you make the transition from stressed out new-arrival to an established New Yorker
+This guide will help you transition from stressed-out new arrival to an established New Yorker.

-At first, glance, deciding on where to live in NYC can be rather tricky.
-With a metropolitan area stretching over 6,720 square miles, in five boroughs, with over 300 individual neighborhoods you’ve got a lot to choose from.
+At first glance, deciding where to live in New York City can be tricky.
+You’ve got a lot to choose from: a metropolitan area stretching over 6,720 square miles, five boroughs, and over 300 individual neighborhoods.
 Each neighborhood has its unique vibe and will cater to particular lifestyles.
 Even New Yorkers who’ve lived their whole life there can feel as though they’ve moved to a different city when they move to a new neighborhood.
-Take some time to research each borough and make a list of potential neighborhoods you might be interested in.
+Take some time to research each borough and list potential neighborhoods you might be interested in.

-If you’ve only ever visited NYC before as a tourist, then get out there and see each borough and neighborhood that caught your interest.
+If you’ve only visited New York as a tourist, get out there and see each borough and neighborhood that caught your interest.
 Bring a notebook and take detailed notes on things you like about each area, things to avoid, and details you want to remember.
-It’s well worth visiting each borough personally to get a feel for it.
+It’s well worth visiting each borough to get a feel for it.

-- Manhattan – The beating heart of the city where you’ll find its biggest attractions such as Broadway, Times Square, The Empire State Building, and Central Park.
+- Manhattan – The city’s beating heart, where you’ll find its biggest attractions such as Broadway, Times Square, The Empire State Building, and Central Park.

-- Brooklyn – Art and cultural capital of the city and the home of tourist favorites like the Brooklyn Bridge, Prospect Park, and Park Slope.
+- Brooklyn – The city’s art and cultural capital and the home of tourist favorites like the Brooklyn Bridge, Prospect Park, and Park Slope.

-- Queens – The most diverse of all the boroughs and home of the New York Mets and the Queens Botanical Garden.
+- Queens – The most diverse of all the five boroughs.
+Home of the New York Mets and the Queens Botanical Garden.

-- Staten Island – The most suburban of the five boroughs and known for the famous Staten Island ferry, Historic Richmond Town, and NYC’s largest forest preserve.
+- Staten Island is – Most suburban of the five boroughs.
+It is known for the famous Staten Island ferry, Historic Richmond Town, and NYC’s largest forest preserve.

-- The Bronx – Home of the New York Yankees and the birthplace of the hip-hop genre.
+- The Bronx – Home of the New York Yankees.
+The birthplace of the hip-hop genre.
 It’s also where you’ll find the Bronx Zoo and New York Botanical Garden.

-If you wish to make it easier, Elika Real Estate has a relocation service that can provide an orientation guide to help you find the right place.
+If you wish to make it easier, Elika Real Estate has a relocation service to provide an orientation guide to help you find the right place.

 - Top 12 Neighborhoods in NYC for College Grads in 2019